longxianlei/UtilsTools/README.md

 class TransformerEncoder(nn.Module)

 class VisionTransformerRebuild(nn.Module)

 ```

-Here, we print the statistical information of Vision Transformer.
+We print the statistical information of Vision Transformer.

 ```python
 if __name__ == '__main__':